godaddy/asherah/csharp/SecureMemory/README.md

 ## Guarantees
 Any implementation must have the following guarantees in so far as secret information stored in secure memory

+Linux/Mac:
 * Values stored will not show up in core dumps
 * Values stored will not be swapped
 * Values stored will be securely / explicitly zeroed out when no longer in use

+Windows:
+* Values are encrypted in memory
+* Values stored will be explicitly zeroed out when no longer in use

 ## Protected Memory Implementation
 The protected memory implementation of secure memory